 The Controller is usually the right-hand to the CFO, and thus, they have similar functions, which include:

 • Use of Data: Both the CFO and Controller rely heavily on business data, with the Controller focusing on historical accuracy and the CFO leveraging this data for future planning.
+Accurate financial data is essential for maintaining internal controls, supporting strategic forecasting, and enhancing collaboration between departments.

 • Responsibility: Although the CFO holds a higher degree of responsibility in an organization, both the CFO and Controller are responsible for the prudent use of a company’s finances and will be held accountable for the misuse of funds.